-It is that it takes courage or unconsciousness to use this scientifically condemned oil, as early as 1993, in a controversial report handed over to the Prime Minister.
-Written by Raymond Levy, former CEO of Renault and ex-Elf number two, the document explained in three lines how the direct use of oil "clogs the cylinders" of engines which "deteriorates the quality of lubricants".
-A year earlier, a young Ph.D. from the University of Poitiers, Gilles Vailtilom, had devoted his thesis to the applications of an oil that could be used without any problem in all diesel engines with indirect injection.
+It's good that takes courage or unconsciousness to use this oil scientifically condemned from 1993, in a controversial report submitted to the Prime Minister.
+Written by Raymond Levy, former CEO of Renault and former number two of Elf, the paper explained how three lines in the direct use of oil "dirty cylinders" engines which she "deteriorating quality lubricants."
+A year earlier, a young doctor from the University of Poitiers, Gilles Vaitilingom had yet dedicated his thesis to the application of an oil can be used without problems in all diesel engines with indirect injection.
 The researcher was never consulted.
-The Levy report responded to a very specific request: to increase the competitiveness of the diester sector, made from rapeseed, relative to diesel fuel, in order to provide a new industrial outlet for oilseed producers.
-Disempowered by the reform of the common agricultural policy, which forced them to freeze 10% of their land, they were offered, with the diester, an unexpected outlet for the cultivation of their fallow land, authorized for energy purposes.
-All agricultural cooperatives and small traders then entered the capital of Sofiprotéol, the financial organization of the oilseed sector, which invested hundreds of millions of francs in the construction of three esterification chemical plants.
-"The industry has been well locked by professionals," says Jean-Marie Charles, at the State Secretariat for Industry.
-"Producers are no longer in control," says Gröber, who also produces organic sunflower.
-All the oil goes into a single factory to which we are forced to sell. "
+The Levy report responding to a specific order: that of "enhancing the competitiveness of the diester sector", made from rapeseed, compared to diesel to provide a new outlet for industrial oilseed producers.
+Forsaken by the reform of the common agricultural policy requiring them to freeze 10% of their land, they were offered, with the diester, an unexpected outlet for growing their fallow allowed for energy purposes.
+All agricultural cooperatives and small traders then entered the capital Sofiprotéol, the financial body of the oilseed, which has invested hundreds of millions of francs in the construction of three chemical plants esterification.
+"The die has been securely locked by industry professionals," says Jean-Marie Charles, the State Secretariat for Industry.
+"Producers do not master anything, says Mr. Gröber, also producer of organic sunflower.
+All the oil from one plant to which we are forced to sell. "

-Finally, a last actor had to contribute to the production of vegetable oil only for food.
-Ademe, where all major French energy companies (TotalFinaElf, EDF, GDF, Rhône Poulenc, etc.) are represented on the board of directors, which provides all the expertise to the public authorities on renewable energies, has never hidden his doubts about the "unreliable" qualities of vegetable oils.
-"In order to benefit from Ademe's support, we had to commit ourselves to buying 8 francs per liter of oils to the industrialists and partners of Sofiprotéol, three times the price at which we could manufacture it ourselves" remembers Jean-Loup LESUEUR, president of the association Agriculture and Green Energy, one of the very first French motorists to ride sunflower.
-Presented to the experts of the Ademe, in 1998, in the framework of a national contest on the production of biofuels, the project of Valenergol did not have the chance to be retained, officially because it was too ambitious .
-But for Mr. POITRAT, "it is the Ministry of Finance that has opposed its financing".
+The last player was finally contribute to the production of vegetable oil serves only food.
+ADEME, where all the major French energy (TotalFinaElf, EDF, GDF, Rhone Poulenc, etc.) are represented on the board, and that alone provides all the expertise to governments on renewable energy, has never hidden his doubts about the qualities "unreliable" vegetable oils.
+"To have the support of ADEME, we had to agrees to buy 8 francs a liter of oil to industrial and Sofiprotéol partners, triple the price at which we could manufacture it ourselves," is recalls Jean-Loup Lesueur, president of Association of Agriculture and green energy, one of the leading French motorists to drive sunflowers.
+Presented to the experts from ADEME, in 1998, as part of a national competition on the production of biofuels, the draft Valénergol has not had the chance to be retained, officially on the grounds that it was too ambitious .
+But Mr. POITRAT, "is the Ministry of Finance who opposed its funding."

 Faced with the monopoly of industrial, technical locks, adverse studies to the exemption from TIPP reserved solely ester chain, the artisans of crude vegetable oil have quickly had more choice but to continue alone and without public aid, sometimes illegally, their experiences on the carburetion.
 Other organizations, such as the Regional Council of Midi-Pyrénées, rated the process sufficiently promising to accept, against the advice of Mr. POITRAT to ADEME to finance their project by paying the TIPP on every liter of fuel consumed vegetable by tractors.
 Begun in November 1999, the experiment is in progress.